 |Only if one of the babies is your first child||Any other baby in the same birth||Your payment to help with the costs of having more than 1 baby, such as twins or triplets|

 2. Early Learning Payment

 You can apply from your child's second birthday up to the day your child is 3 years 6 months old.

 If you can get the Early Learning Payment, you'll be paid £250 for each child you can get the payment for.

-If you have children who are the right age for both the Pregnancy and Baby Payment and the Early Learning Payment, you only need to fill in the online Best Start Grant form once to apply for both.
+If you have children who are the right age for the Pregnancy and Baby Payment, Early Learning Payment and School Age Payment, you only need to fill in the online Best Start Grant form once to apply for all these payments.

 What affects whether you can apply